What are quinceañeras? Where did the tradition originate? And how should I dress for one?

 However, there is no uniform definition of quinceañera and its unique styling varies from region to region.
 Despite cultural differences and individual preferences among families, the core meaning remains the same: the quinceañera marks the passage of a young girl’s life from childhood to adulthood.
 It is also used to introduce the new young adult woman to society in the company of family and friends.

 At the root of a quinceañera party is family.
 The family is proud of the young girl for “graduating” from adolescence and becoming an adult who is capable of being independent and making her own decisions.
-Very often, festivities begin with a thanksgiving mass in which the celebrant gives thanks for having reached the age of adulthood.
+Very often, festivities begin with a Thanksgiving Mass in which the celebrant gives thanks for having reached the age of adulthood.
 Tradition has it that the celebrant is accompanied by a court of young ladies and gentlemen, resembling a wedding party.

 The celebrant typically wears a luxurious gown in a color of her choice.
 The young ladies in her court all wear the same dress, like bridesmaids, while the young men wear dark suits.
 The celebrant’s family is also richly dressed in formal attire you might see at a wedding.